 PubNub and MQTT together can elegantly solve many embedded device use cases.
 You can leverage PubNub with MQTT to satisfy use cases like low-latency, efficient anomaly detection.

 MQTT / PubNub Examples

 For example, say you have MQTT-based sensors on industrial, power-generating turbines.
-You can leverage PubNub – including PubNub Functions – to react to and transmit sensor data in realtime, so an operations team can identify turbine problems before data even touches a centralized data center.
+You can leverage PubNub – including Functions – to react to and transmit sensor data in real time, so an operations team can identify turbine problems before data even touches a centralized data center.
 You can also leverage PubNub with MQTT-based home alarms to review signals across alarms and identify if there is a bad alarm that is sending false positives.
 And across use cases, you can leverage PubNub’s integrations to multiple machine learning services to detect anomalies.